o19s/quepid-jupyterlite/README.md

 This will generate a `jupyter-lite-build.tgz` with the self-contained Jupyterlite web app in your current directory.
 * On Github a [GH action](./action.yml) uses the Docker build and is embedded into the [build workflow](./.github/workflows/main.yml) which also add the build artifact as a release asset.
 * To create a new release push a new tag.
+Then the job will fire.

 ## Updates:
 * Check [requirements.txt](./jupyterlite/requirements.txt) and [jupyter_lite_config.json](./jupyterlite/jupyter_lite_config.json) for library updates